Azure-Samples/video-analyzer-iot-edge-python/README.md

   - azure
   - azure-media-services
   - azure-video-analyzer
-description: "The samples in this repo show how to use the Azure Video Analyzer on IoT Edge that enables you to capture, record, and analyze videos using AI."
+description: "The samples in this repo show how to use the Azure Video Analyzer that enables you to capture, record, and analyze videos using AI."
 ---

-# Azure Video Analyzer on IoT Edge samples
+# Azure Video Analyzer samples

-This repo provides Python samples for Azure Video Analyzer on IoT Edge
+This repo provides Python samples for Azure Video Analyzer

 ## Contents